Rush Limbaugh, the reason God invented radio in the first place.

 It's a deal.

-If you go to the website right now, we are going to we're gonna stock an entire town's 4th of July party with tea.
+If you go to the website right now, we're going to stock an entire town's 4th of July party with tea.

-We're gonna have a truck roll in filled with two it by tea to a qualified town's Fourth of July party.
+We're going to have a truck roll in filled with two-it-by-tea to a qualified town's 4th of July party.

 It's your job to tell us why your town deserves it.

-And there's a form to fill out right there on the homepage at uh twoifytea.com.
+And there's a form to fill out right there on the homepage at 2IFBT.com.

-There's also a phone number if you're not computer literate or don't like ordering things on the um on the computer online, numbers 8662 1776.
+There's also a phone number if you're not computer literate or don't like ordering things on the computer online.

 We have an official partner, the Marine Corps Law Enforcement Foundation.

-We um a sponsor partner here, and we're we're gonna end up donating a hundred thousand dollars a month to the MClef people, which is a uh charity that's provides college scholarships for the children of Marines killed in action.
+A sponsor partner here, and we're going to end up donating $100,000 a month to the MCLF people, which is a charity that provides college scholarships for the children of Marines killed in action.

 So it's all explained and pictures and graphics.

-And I can't I really can't wait for you to taste it.
+And I really can't wait for you to taste it.

-This guy says I didn't uh emphasize it enough.
+This guy says I didn't emphasize it enough.

 It's tough to sit here and say, hey, my stuff's the best.